Marcus Chait

 Marcus E. Chait (born March 18, 1973) is an American film and television actor and producer.

 Early life

 Chait was born in Menlo Park, California on March 18, 1973.
+He went to school at Menlo-Atherton high school where he played football and helped start the boys volleyball team.

+He went to University of California, Santa Barbara majoring in psychology but then transferred to Carnegie Mellon University, where he double majored in Acting for Film and Television as well as Acting for Musical Theater.

 Career

 His television appearances include ER, CSI: Miami and Terminator: The Sarah Connor Chronicles.

 He appeared in films such as Million Dollar Baby, North Country and Proud.

+On Broadway, he starred in the original casts of URBAN COWBOY and THE PIRATE QUEEN, and played Christian opposite Frank Langella in CYRANO DE BERGERAC at The Roundabout.

+Marcus founded the Film and New Media division for Author Solutions, the largest self publishing label in the world, where he produced thousands of pieces of original content, most notably the film MALEVOLENT which was sold to Netflix.
+The company was acquired in 2012 by Penguin Books.